Welcome to our place for Chai Club...

 Our activities during the year include monthly meetings during which we have a speaker or entertainer, celebrate birthdays, have a 50/50 drawing (we ask each person to donate $1 that month) and have a delicious collation.
 One of our monthly meetings is a paid up membership dinner, generally in November, with a trivia contest with prizes.
 The Club is governed by an active board of 24 dedicated members, led this year by Tessa Kean.
 We publish a column in the TBT Times to keep members informed.
 We sponsor several cultural and social events during the year.
 We are also active in adult-education.
 You will find that on many Friday nights we are a majority of the congregation.
 We love to sing and nosh and kibbitz.

 We have sponsored several cultural trips and had several other social events during the past few years.
 Last year we went to see a local production at the Bellmore Playhouse.
 We also have active adult-education programs.
 Chai Club has an ongoing community project supplying canned food for others.
-This past year we also participated in Cantor Sher’s Annual Adventures in Music program, organized a Passover Second Day Seder led by Cantor Sher for the Temple and the community.
+This past year we also participated in the Cantor’s Annual Adventures in Music program, organized a Passover Second Day Seder led by the Cantor for the Temple and the community.
 All our trips and programs are open to all members of the Temple and the community.
 The beautiful collage, which Harvey Drucker, shown at the top, gives you a snapshot of our year’s activities.